smr-monitoring/MRNE395-2025FA/docs/06-projects.md

 ## TL;DR {-}
 For Project 1, pick an environmental dataset on a topic you already know something about, ask a question, and answer it using data.
 For Project 2, also do some stats!

+## Example project
+The CO~2~ case study is an example project to give you a sense of what constitutes a great final product.
+You can access the CO~2~ case study through [this github repo](https://github.com/ENST222/exercises/tree/main/lab-06-co2-case-study) or in the class R Studio Cloud workspace (lab-06-co2-case-study).

 ## What and why {-}
 The goal of the projects is to apply the techniques we have covered in class to a novel dataset in a meaningful way.
 The mid-semester project should emphasize data wrangling, tidying, and visualization, and the end of semester project should additionally incorporate statistical modeling (bonus "points" if you use spatial data as well).
 For both projects, you will analyze any environmental dataset you'd like, with the one requirement that it be related to a topic with which you are already familiar.
 Data analysis is usually most powerful if you have expertise in a relevant topic area and can, therefore, ask questions and draw conclusions that are well-grounded in that disciplinary domain.
 So this is a good opportunity to apply previous coursework or experiences in a new, perhaps more quantitative context.